vuejs-translations/docs-fr/README.md

 - About
 - Misc (translation page, ...)

+### Notice any todo you won't do directly

+When you notice content which need translation but is too heavy to be achieved, mark the link or the section by `TODO(fr)`.

 ## Working on the content

 - See VitePress docs on supported [Markdown Extensions](https://vitepress.vuejs.org/guide/markdown.html) and the ability to [use Vue syntax inside markdown](https://vitepress.vuejs.org/guide/using-vue.html).